jovotech/learn-jovo/courses/project-3-podcast-player/step-1-stream-audio-file.md

 $ cd PodcastPlayer
 ```

-## Play an Audio File
+## Playing an Audio File

 The heart of our project is located in the `app.js` file inside the `src` folder.
-That's the place where we configure our project and define our handler.
+That's the place where we build the logic of our project.

 Open up the file and we will see that there are already three intents defined in the `setHandler()` function.
-We delete everything besides the `LAUNCH` intent since we won't need them at this point:
+We delete everything besides the `LAUNCH` intent since we won't need the other intents at this point:

 ```javascript
 // src/app.js